reqT/reqT/README.md

 ### Download

-* Download the latest `reqT.jar` from https://github.com/reqT/reqT/releases like so:
+* Download the latest `reqT.jar` from https://github.com/reqT/reqT/releases by clicking on the jar file under "Assets" or by using these terminal commands
   * Linux:
     ```
     wget https://github.com/reqT/reqT/releases/download/4.0.0-M3/reqT.jar